ugururesin/ugururesin/README.md

 <br />
 <br />

-An **AI/ML Team Leader in Automotive Industry** 🚀 from Istanbul, Turkey
+**AI/ML Team Leader in Automotive Industry** 🚀 from Istanbul, Turkey

 **Languages and Tools:**